Venezuela in ruins: the images left by the devastating earthquake

 In a striking diplomatic turn, Rodríguez publicly thanked President Donald Trump and his administration for the support provided.

-The Secretary of State Marco Rubio announced the immediate dispatch of search and rescue teams, medical resources, and humanitarian assistance.
+The Secretary of State Marco Rubio announced the immediate deployment of search and rescue teams, medical resources, and humanitarian assistance.
 Support was also confirmed from the Dominican Republic, El Salvador, Qatar, Colombia, Brazil, Mexico, and the United Kingdom.
-Cuba, a historical ally of the Venezuelan regime, was not among the countries that offered assistance.
+Cuba, a historical ally of the Venezuelan regime, was not among the countries that offered aid.

 Filed under: